willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 The mooring station consists of a straight platform like one might see on a canal, with hitching posts that boats can attach to.
 Wooden pallets can then be used to bridge a walkway between the moored ship and the dockyard itself.
-The mooring station has an unloading area where the cargo is normally moved to.
+The mooring station has an unloading area where the cargo is normally moved to, on a level slightly above the mooring station itself.
+The station is a good 50 feet or so from the crane and the bridge.
 Shufharz will brief the players at this location so can provide any ideas based on the player's investigations.

 - Dockworkers ferry the cargo on and off the ship as they arrive, so a character could pose as one of these un-loaders.
 Players can use this to "pretend" the cargo is something that it isn't; EG by deliberately making out that what they're carrying is heavy, or glowing, or has a particular smell, etc.